 "When we are in the shop we make sure we are wearing clothes from the right era.
 I have a dog called Gomez who sits in the doorway and when people see him around town they recognise him before they recognise me.

 "I've learnt to be more picky about advertising.
-About a year after I opened I put a small ad in with a 10% off voucher and I only got two back.
+About a year after I opened I put a small ad out with a 10% off voucher, and I only got two back.

 "The shop was my main focus for the first year, but now I'm looking at expanding the website, because that has a much wider potential customer base."